 What's happening.

 It's Tuesday morning.
-Your 12-year-old is sitting on the edge of their bed, half-dressed, not moving.
+Your 12-year-old is sitting on the edge of their bed, not moving.
 “I don't want to go to school.”
 Not a tantrum — a statement.
 You feel the day's plan unravel.

 What we usually say — and why it backfires.